North America

 North American resources

 The two northern countries of Canada and the US are richly endowed with natural resources that have helped to fuel economic development.
-The US is the world’s largest economy, although today it is facing stiff competition from the Far East.
-Mexico has relied on oil revenues but there are hopes that the North American Free Trade Agreement (NAFTA), will encourage trade growth with Canada and the US.
+The US is the world’s largest economy, although it faces stiff competition from the Far East today.
+Mexico has relied on oil revenues, but there is hope that the North American Free Trade Agreement (NAFTA) will encourage trade growth with Canada and the US.
 The poorer countries of Central America and the Caribbean depend largely on cash crops and tourism.

 Industry